 The National Youth Policy (NYP) is developed for all young people in South Africa, with a focus on redressing the wrongs of the past and addressing the specific challenges and immediate needs of the country's youth.
 The NYP 2030 seeks to create an environment that enables the young people of South Africa to reach their potential.
-The policies, mindful of the global economic challenges that affect South Africa, identifies the mechanisms and interventions that will act as catalysts to help clear critical blockages and achieve this positive environment.
+The policies, mindful of the global economic challenges that affect South Africa, identifies the mechanisms and interventions that will act as catalysts to help women, youth & persons with disabilities Department: Women, Youth and Persons with Disabilities REPUBLIC OF SOUTH AFRICA clear critical blockages and achieve this positive environment.
 The desired outcome is empowered young people who can realise their full potential and understand their roles and responsibilities in making a meaningful contribution to the development of a non-racial, equal, democratic, and prosperous South Africa.
 The NYDA planned performance over the next five years is focused on providing a comprehensive suite of interventions that leads to decent employment, skills development, education, and entrepreneurship for all young people in the age group 14 to 35.
 These outcome areas focus on fostering a mainstreamed, evidence based, integrated and result oriented youth development approach, through and monitoring and evaluation services, lobby and advocacy to bring on board key stakeholders to implement youth development programmes.
 The NYDA must implement, and coordinate interventions aligned to the MTSF Priorities and reviewed Policy 2020-2025.